lijake8/spotifly/README.md

-[] on artist view, top songs, albums and album songs are shown [] on artist view, clicking a song loads song page for that song, clicking an album loads album page for that album [] on recommendation sandbox, users can select ranges for song characteristics and be shown a playlist fitting criteria
+[] on artist view, top songs, albums and album songs are shown [] on artist view, clicking a song loads song page for that song, clicking an album loads album page for that album [] on recommendation sandbox, users can select ranges for song characteristics and be shown a playlist fitting criteria [] liked songs should be searched once on login and state persisted within the session

 ### reach goals
 [] verify we get all items at all locations (ie get all paginated results)